Deaf Pupil Provision

 • Enrichment and skills for life.

-Our curriculum provides a wide range of subjects to ALL pupils including; Maths, English, Science, PSHE, ICT, Art, Food Technology, RE, Humanities, Outdoor Education, Sports Leaders, Performing Arts, D of E and Sixth Form.
+Our curriculum provides a wide range of subjects to ALL students including; Maths, English, Science, PSHE, ICT, Art, Food Technology, RE, Humanities, Outdoor Education, Sports Leaders, Performing Arts, D of E and Sixth Form.

-We recognise our pupils as individuals and this is reflected in the nature of the classroom support they receive.
+We recognise our students as individuals and this is reflected in the nature of the classroom support they receive.
 Some will require Communication Support Workers to sit alongside them to support, while others will need the CSW to interpret the class using BSL or SSE.
-Pupils will also benefit from our 1:1 sessions with DPP staff or with our Teacher of the Deaf; this will be individually or in small groups.
+Students will also benefit from our 1:1 sessions with DPP staff or with our Teacher of the Deaf; this will be individually or in small groups.

-All the staff at Philip Southcote have regular updates in Deaf Awareness to maximise their knowledge of how best to work with our deaf pupils and the wider community.
+All the staff at Philip Southcote have regular updates in Deaf Awareness to maximise their knowledge of how best to work with our deaf students and the wider community.
 We are also proud of our Headteacher and other staff members who have undertaken the BSL Level 1 qualification and continue to study for BSL Level 2.

 Please click to view our Audiology Policy which is found in our Key Information - School Policies Folder